MicrosoftDocs/dynamics365smb-docs/business-central/shopify/walkthrough-setting-up-and-using-shopify.md

 4. In the **Shopify URL** field, enter the URL to the online shop that you want to connect to.
 5. Activate the **Enabled** toggle, review and accept the terms and conditions.

-Configure the Shopify shop as described below in the next steps:
+Configure the Shopify shop as described in the following steps:

-1. Enable the **Log Enabled** toggle.
+1. Turn on the **Log Enabled** toggle.
-2. Deactivate the **Allow Background Syncs** toggle.
+2. Turn off the **Allow Background Syncs** toggle.
 3. Select **To Shopify** in the **Sync Item** field.
 4. Select **To Shopify** in the **Sync Item Images** field.
-5. Enable the **Sync Item Attributes** toggle.
+5. Turn on the **Sync Item Attributes** toggle.
-6. Enable **Inventory Tracked** toggle.
+6. Turn on the **Inventory Tracked** toggle.
-7. Select **Deny** in the **Default Inventory Policy**.
+7. Select **Deny** in the **Default Inventory Policy** field.
-8. Enable the **Auto Create Unknown Customers** toggle.
+8. Turn on the **Auto Create Unknown Customers** toggle.
 9. Fill in the **Customer Template Code** field with the appropriate template.
-10. Fill in the **Shipping Cost Account**, the **Tip Account** with revenue account.
-For example, in the US use `40100`.
+10. Fill in the **Shipping Cost Account**, the **Tip Account** with the revenue account.
+For example, in the US, use `40100`.
-11. Enable the **Auto Create Orders** toggle.
+11. Turn on the **Auto Create Orders** toggle.

 Configure location mapping:

 1. Choose the **Locations** action to open **Shopify Shop Locations**.
 2. Choose the **Get Shopify Locations** action to import all locations defined in the Shopify.
 3. In the **Location Filter**, enter `''|EAST|MAIN`.
-4. Deselect toggle from the **Disabled** field to enable inventory sync for selected Shopify location.
+4. Turn off the **Disabled** toggle to enable inventory sync for selected Shopify location.

 ## Walkthrough: Start selling products online

 ### Scenario

-Let's say, that you want to try Shopify as an online store without spending much time on setting up things, especially because you already maintain your items in [!INCLUDE[prod_short](../includes/prod_short.md)] properly.
-Once you launch your Shopify online store, you immediately get new customers, who are happy and satisfied with your shop and their buying experience.
-So, they decide to leave some tips at checkout.
+Let's say that you want to try Shopify as an online store without spending much time on setting things up, especially because you already maintain your items in [!INCLUDE[prod_short](../includes/prod_short.md)] properly.
+After you launch your Shopify online store, you immediately get new customers who are happy with your shop and their buying experience.
+So, they decide to leave tips at checkout.

 ### Steps